saeho/react-native-cardstack-navigator/readme.md

 For example, being able to fully control the NavBar and what goes in there.
 Or modifying the scene after it has been mounted, i.e. changing the title, left/right button, etc after landing on a scene.
 Or mounting/re-using a scene in a flexible way, i.e. I may want to route to a scene with different props for scenario A and B.

+Most (if not, all) react native router packages are created using the old Navigator API (seen in the documentation website).
+This Navigator API is outdated, deprecated and has many issues.
+For example, it's impossible to add a callback function to the navigator.pop() when its called by a swipe gesture.

-This package was created to solve these underlying problems using the latest Navigator Experimental API by Facebook.
+This package was created to solve all these problems using the latest Navigator Experimental API by Facebook.

 ### How to Use
 First add your routes using NavUtils.
 Then mount the <CardStackNavigator /> component with an initialRoute passed to the props.